insolt/DietPlannerFront/README.md

 controling daily calories intake, users login with email and password,
 Mobile First approach.

-Backend part of application uses Express framework.
+Frontend part of application uses React library as a core.
+Data is stored in MySQL MariaDB database.

 Partialy working application is available on <a href="https://mealplanner.networkmanager.pl"> here... </a>